5 of the deadliest US air disasters

 273 deaths – American Airlines flight crashes in Chicago

-Flight 191 crashed near Chicago’s O’Hare Airport on May 25, 1979, after an engine fell off the plane 1 second prior to takeoff and was forced to take off with one engine.
+Flight 191 crashed near Chicago’s O’Hare Airport on May 25, 1979.
+An engine that fell off the plane 1 second prior to takeoff led to its demise.

 The crew on board reacted to the engine separation and started following the airline’s protocol for that event, the Federal Aviation Administration says.